Part of the spirit dies a little each time it’s asked to carry

 “Will I ever be whole again?”
 I ask my self.
 I don’t know.
 On that, at least, there’s consensus in my mind.
 I met my pimp very young—just a tiny 4-year-old—and in those subsequent years, I shattered into many pieces.
 It is almost all I’ve known.
 But whether my life does or doesn’t forever resemble this mosaic of self, this much I do know: I’ll eternally bear the scars.
 And finally knowing pieces of my story that I knew on some level, but didn’t know, is the key to healing that I have been long searching for: the knowledge of my shattered self, and why it happened.
 The ability to grieve, to mourn, to wail.
 To ask why and gradually set it to rest, unanswered.
 For some things in life— there are just no answers.

-Chava works in the medical field, assisting patients recover from brain trauma.
-She enjoys nature, international travel, languages, arranging flowers, expressive writing and chilling at home with her hubby and “fur kid.”
+Chava works in the medical field.
+She enjoys nature, travel, languages, flowers, expressive writing and chilling at home with her hubby and a beloved pet.
 A survivor of complex trauma, she is relearning to embrace the beauty of life.
 Chava considers it a deep privilege to be chosen as a guest writer by Red Tent Living, and requests anonymity for personal and professional reasons.